KEVINYZY/simple-bash-scripts/README.md

-A collection of simple Bash scripts.
+zd A collection of simple Bash scripts.

 ## Getting Started